RodrigoCGuedes/WebMult/README.md

 ---

-## <h2>📖 Introduction</h2>
+## <h2>Introduction</h2>
-WebMult is a PHP class that enables parallel execution of tasks by leveraging multiple HTTP requests, analogous to multithreading.
-Each "thread" corresponds to a separate HTTP request, allowing for efficient parallel execution of tasks.
+WebMult is a PHP class that enables parallel execution of tasks by leveraging multiple HTTPS requests, analogous to multithreading.
+Each "thread" corresponds to a separate HTTPS request, allowing for efficient parallel execution of tasks.

 ---

 ## <h2>🚀 How It Works</h2>
 WebMult uses the `cURL` library to send multiple requests concurrently, simulating multithreaded execution.
 It is especially useful for scenarios where:
-- Tasks can be distributed across multiple HTTP requests.
+- Tasks can be distributed across multiple HTTPS requests.
 - Parallel processing is required in PHP environments.

 ---